Can I File Taxes as Head of Household if I’m Still Married?

 A qualifying person has to be someone who has lived with you for over six months of the year.
 The qualifying person also has to be someone whom you can claim as a dependent.

 Finally, the qualifying person has to be an eligible relative.
-Form 886-H-HOH lists the following as possible relatives:
+Form 886-H-HOH lists the following as a possible qualifying relative:

 If a possible qualifying person isn’t in this list, the form refers to IRS Publication 501, Dependents, Standard Deduction, and Filing Information.